Destinations Italy Sardinia

 Orgosolo · 30 min from Oliena

-The mountain village of Orgosolo, 150+ political murals on the village walls since the 1960s.
+The mountain village of Orgosolo, political murals painted across the village walls — anti-fascist, anti-NATO, pro-shepherd, pro-resistance.
 Walk for an hour.
 Read the dialect graffiti underneath if you can.
 The most photographed walls in Sardinia, and not a tourist trap — Orgosolo isn't trying to please anyone.
 Buy a coffee in the central piazza.

 Free1.5 hr